creamybokeh/Loan_Qualifier_Application/README.md

-# Loan Qualifier Application
+# Loan Qualifier

-This is a command-line interface program written in Python.
-Its purpose is to help customers identify which bank loans they're accepted for by simply entering their financial information.
-The customer will input their credit score, monthly debt, monthly income, desired loan amount and their home value.
+This program helps banks to automate the consumer loan acceptance process.
+The program will tell which bank loan products the customer is approved for based upon a number of criteria including credit score, debt, monthly income, desired loan amount and home value.
 The program aims to streamline the selection process and speed up banking operations.

 ---